CocosSharp 2D Game Engine

-CocosSharp is an easy to use library for 2D games using C# and F#.
+CocosSharp is a library for building 2D games using C# and F#.
 It is a .NET port of the popular Cocos2D engine.

 Introduction to CocosSharp

-This guide reviews the Fruity Falls game, covering common CocosSharp and game development concepts such as physics, content management, game state, and game design.
+This guide describes the Fruity Falls game, covering common CocosSharp and game development concepts such as physics, content management, game state, and game design.